How is the grant award funding determined?

 How much am I eligible to receive?

-Prior to AY 2016-2017 all applicants with any level of positive need received the same grant amount, typically $2,000.
-However, in order to better meet each student's particular level of need, grants now range from $500 to $4,000 with the highest amounts going to the students with greatest demonstrated need.
+To meet each student's particular level of financial need, grants range from $500 to $4,000 with the highest amounts going to the students with greatest demonstrated need.

 I registered for the Arnold Grant last year, but my username (email) and password don't work.
 Do I have to register again?